hSaria/ChromaTerm/readme.md

 The only difference is that the **direct** mode runs with the `-e` flag.
 For example:
 ```
-ct -e "#highlight {%d.%d.%d.%d} {bold green}; #write {./chromatermrc_for_ipv4}; #run /bin/bash"
+ct -c ~/.custom_chromatermrc -e "#run /bin/bash"
 ```

-This example will open up CT--, create a new highlight rule, write all rules and configuration to a file, run a process (bash, in this case).
-Once the process closes, CT-- will close, too.
+This example will open up CT--, load a custom configuration file (more on that later), then run a process (bash, in this case).
+Once the process closes, CT-- will too.

 You can still run commands even while a process is running; type # on a new line that is empty then follow it with the require command.
-You can change the default command character (#); see `#help config`.
+You can change the default command character (#); try `#config`.

 ## Commands
 Below are quick summaries for some of the important commands.